In This Article

 - Sleep disturbances

-You should consult your doctor and pharmacist about the best Xanax prescription for you.
+If you are diagnosed with GAD, you should consult a doctor and pharmacist about the best prescription for you.
 Note that Xanax can be addictive.
-So it’s important to talk to a healthcare professional if you have a history of addiction or concerns.

 Side Effects & Dangers of Xanax Use